Caen Normandy, France Travel Guide

 Caen operates Vélolib, a public bike-sharing system.
 Several independent shops offer bicycle rentals, including electric bikes.

 Motorcycle and scooter rentals are less common for tourists.
-No tuk-tuks, jeepneys, cable cars, or funiculars exist in Caen.
+No tuk-tuks, jeepneys, cable cars, or funiculars are present in Caen.

 Caen's city center is highly pedestrian-friendly, with numerous pedestrianized streets, especially around Rue Saint-Pierre and within the Castle de Caen grounds.